noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 ### notations

 - TODO: need to extract all notations and list them here
 - at a high level each represent the same idea across diagrams
   - but depending on the context (i.e. diagram) the specifics could change
-  - get creative: diagrams are like visual language, the communiation of ideas
+  - get creative: diagrams are like visual language, the communication of ideas
-    - so fk how other people talk, ensure your diagrams are easy to understand vs letting other people define how you describe your reality

 - `rectangle` nonhuman thing
 - `<< stereotype >>` stereotyping common things, e.g. a database, used as a title/label for a component
   - `<< nosql DB >>`